Samsung/tizen-docs/docs/application/dotnet/guides/app-management/data-control.md

 ```

+[!NOTE]
-[!NOTE]: In your Consumer application, you must pass your `providerid` that is defined in the Provider `tizen-manifest.xml` to the Consumer constructor method.
-You need to pass `providerid` + `.dll`.
-So for the provider `sample tizen-manifest.xml`, you need to pass:
+In your consumer application, you must pass your `providerid` to consumer constructor methor. `providerid` is defined in the provider's `tizen-manifest.xml`.
+Add `.dll` to the end of `providerid` when you pass it to consumer constructor:
 ```
 "http://org.tizen.example.ProviderSample/datacontrol/provider/Test.dll"
 ```
-You can see example of this later in the code for Consumer.
+For consumer example code, see [Managing a consumer](#managing-a-consumer).

 <a name="map1"></a>
-## Managing a Provider
+## Managing a provider

 In a provider application, you must override the following abstract methods of the [Tizen.Applications.DataControl.Provider](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.Provider.html) class for handling SQL requests: `OnSelect()`, `OnInsert()`, `OnUpdate()`, and `OnDelete()`.
 If you want to use Map-type data controls, you must override the `OnMapAdd()`, `OnMapGet()`, `OnMapSet()`, and `OnMapRemove()` methods.
 Optionally, you can override the `OnBulkInsert()`, `OnMapBulkAdd()`, and `OnDataChangeListenRequest()` methods as well.